NonaSuomy/nonasuomy.github.io/_posts/2017-07-30-virt-manager-windows.md

 Then run "Cygwin64 Terminal".

-Next create a system link to fix the broken link for askpass in virt-manager, virt-manager points to /usr/sbin/ssh-askpass, cygwin installs it to /bin/lxqt-openssh-askpass.
+**Only if you install lxqt-openssh-askpass not if install gnome-openssh-askpass** Next create a system link to fix the broken link for askpass in virt-manager, virt-manager points to /usr/sbin/ssh-askpass, cygwin installs it to /bin/lxqt-openssh-askpass.

 ```
 ln -s /bin/lxqt-openssh-askpass /usr/sbin/ssh-askpass